ernsheong/jonlinblog.com/source/about.html.markdown

 Welcome!
 My name is Jonathan Ern Sheong Lin, and this is my personal site where I blog about life, software, and Christianity.
 I live in Petaling Jaya, Malaysia.

-I am currently a front end Software Developer at [BAE Systems Applied Intelligence](http://www.baesystems.com/ai) where I work on complex front end applications that help combat financial crime.
+I am currently a Software Engineer at [BAE Systems Applied Intelligence](http://www.baesystems.com/ai) where I have been working on single page apps for enterprise applications.

+In the medium term, I hope to work more on backend infrastructure challenges, including cloud computing (GCS/AWS), large data processing, containerization, etc. I am open to challenging opportunities in the backend.
+Please contact me at my email address below if you have something up my alley.

 Previous working experiences: